 If I were going on a longer commute I would have packed a few extra spares, but nothing too over the top.

 It isn't always possible to commute.
 Perhaps you want a drink after work or time restrictions complicate things.

 below are a few suggestions if your commute is too much to cycle all the time.

 For example, you could find a way to cover the first 10miles to the outskirts of town, and then cycle the rest of the way.

 If you're using your bike in an area with lots of congestion it can be quicker than when you drive.

 Cycle One Way

-How about putting your bike on the back of your car, driving to work, and then cycling home in the evening while leaving the car at the office.
+How about putting your bike on the back of your car, driving to your job, and then cycling home in the evening while leaving the car at the office.

-Then cycle to work the next day, put the bike on the back of the car, and drive home in the evening.
+Then cycle to the office the next day, put the bike on the back of the car, and drive home in the evening.